 Chest Pain Center

-If you or someone you love is brought to the UNC REX Chest Pain Center for treatment, you can expect expertise, immediate attention and excellence in care from our team of cardiology experts.
+If you or someone you love is brought to the REX Chest Pain Center for treatment, you can expect expertise, immediate attention and excellence in care from our team of cardiology experts.
 Our cardiologists are leaders in diagnosing and treating acute coronary syndromes and heart failure.
 Should you require surgery, trust your heart to the expert surgeons at REX Heart and Vascular Specialists.

 When you suffer a heart attack, it’s important to act quickly.
 Make sure you’re prepared by learning the signs and symptoms of a heart attack and finding out if you’re at risk.

 UNC REX has cared for more Wake County hearts than any other hospital.
 You can trust your care to our skilled cardiac professionals because: